group cheering

 Branding Guidelines

-All grant recipients will be expected to recognize The County Foundation and the County of Prince Edward.
-Please follow The County Foundation's Branding Guidelines, and please contact the Community Services, Programs and Initiatives Department for permissions and requirements before using The County logo in any recognition materials.
-For more information: Branding Guidelines
+All grant recipients must recognize the County of Prince Edward.
+This program is funded by the municipality - your tax dollars supporting community programs and services for residents right here in Prince Edward County.
+Please contact the Community Services, Programs and Initiatives Department for permissions and requirements before using The County logo in any recognition materials.

 Grant Reports